11/06/2021

 An ever-popular choice for basements is the classic private cinema.
 Large flat screen TVs are commonplace in many modern homes, but a dedicated private cinema is a completely different experience.
 This may seem lavish, but if you’re a film fanatic and have the means, then this can be the ideal place to entertain and unwind.
 One of the key benefits of using a basement conversion for a home cinema is the excellent sound insulation you find below ground, which helps to creates a more authentic acoustic experience.

-A prime example of this is our stunning basement conversion in Addison Crescent, West London, where we constructed a 5,000 sq ft basement that doubled the footprint of the residential home.
+Addison Crescent, West London, where we constructed a 5,000 sq ft basement that doubled the footprint of the residential home.
 These works were undertaken whilst we were able to maintain the fabric and structure of the building in situ.
 The space included a luxury private cinema, luxury gym and bathroom facilities.

 3. Home Office